10John01/hplv-intelligent-coating-system/README.md

 Intelligent Industrial HPLV Coating System

-Built by John Thomas DuCrest Lock in collaboration with James Lee and multiple AI systems over 9 months of iterative development.
+Created by John Thomas DuCrest Lock in collaboration with James Lee and multiple AI systems over 9 months of iterative development.

 What Happened
 Week 3 of adapting a vertical wall printer for coating work: discovered proprietary restrictions and pivoted away.